amygreene/WordPress/wp-content/themes/adventure-journal/readme.txt

 === Adventure Journal Wordpress Theme ===
+Contributors: Matt Van Andel
-Contributors: Contexture International, Jerrol Krause & Matt VanAndel Donate link: http://www.contextureintl.com/wordpress/adventure-journal-wordpress-theme/
+Donate link: http://www.contextureintl.com/wordpress/adventure-journal-wordpress-theme/
 Tags: brown, tan, yellow, light, dark, one-column, custom-header, custom-background, custom-menu, theme-options, threaded-comments, sticky-post, holiday, photoblogging
 Requires at least: 3.0.0
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 1.5.0
+Stable tag: 1.7.2

 == Description ==
 Share your adventures with the world!
-Adventure Journal is a powerful theme that lets you customize a wide variety of features from the comfort of your Dashboard - no coding required.
+Adventure Journal is a powerful, feature-rich theme that lets you customize a wide variety of features from the comfort of your Dashboard - no coding required.
 Use your own header and background art, change the layout to one, two or three columns, add a custom stylesheet, set up unique sidebars for pages and posts.... and much more.
+Includes support for French, German, and Portugese languages.
 Professionally maintained by Contexture International.

+Adventure Journal includes support for the following languages:
+* English
+* French (by Fabrice Fotso)
+* German (by Manuel Krebber)
+* Portugese (by Fernando Falci)

 For questions, comments or bug reports, please go to http://www.contextureintl.com/wordpress/adventure-journal-wordpress-theme/